 Wedding Budget Tip #17:

-Have you considered buying a pre-owned gown for your wedding?
+Have you considered buying a used wedding dress to wear on your big day?

-This can be a great option to save money on your big day — especially if you have your eye on a designer frock that would otherwise bust a modest budget.
+This can be a great option to save money on your wedding — especially if you have your eye on a designer frock that would otherwise bust a modest budget.

-You might have reservations about buying a used wedding dress, or maybe y ou just aren't sure where to start.
+You might have reservations about buying a used wedding dress, or maybe you just aren't sure where to start.
 In this post, we outline everything you need to know about buying a wedding dress from a reseller or former bride!

 Why buying a used wedding dress is the best idea for a budget savvy bride